urbanemissionsinfo/TROPOMI_EXTRACTS/README.md

 1.1 Ideally, you would have 24 csvs per year.
 But due to connectivity issues, the above code would skip producing a few csvs.
 Use `check.py` to see which airsheds have incomplete extracts.

-2. `all_india_extract_monthly.py` code helps in extracting TROPOMI dataset for INDIA airshed.
+2. `tropomi_extract_monthly.py` code helps in extracting TROPOMI dataset for the given gridextent.
 It downloads a tif image and a csv for a monthly average period. `HCHO`, `NO2`, `SO2`, `O3` pollutants are covered in this code.
-There are only two user inputs needed (inside code) to execute this script:
+There are only two user inputs needed (inside code) to execute this script: (Also change the path to gridextent shapefile and name of it in the code - lines 140 and 54)
     a. `pollutant_to_extract` - one of these `HCHO`, `NO2`, `SO2`, `O3`
     b. `year_to_extract` - 2019 onwards.